Michael Schumacher's Ferrari sets Formula One record at auction

-Michael Schumacher's Ferrari Formula One car that won the 2001 Monaco and Hungarian grand prix races was sold for $18.17 million, according to RM Sotheby's.
+Michael Schumacher's Ferrari Formula One car that won the 2001 Monaco and Hungarian grand prix races was sold for US$18.17 million, according to RM Sotheby's.

 Schumacher, now 56, drove the F2001 Ferrari in his fifth and final Monaco Grand Prix win, which he followed up with a victory at the Hungarian Grand Prix.
 The latter win clinched Schumacher's fourth F1 world title.